No Form Action Theory |

 However, regardless of their individual trajectories, the result they reach is the same.
 At the end point, we have unified them all, thereby connecting them all.
 From an epistemological perspective, knowledge is manifested through concepts.
 Now that we have the concept of transparency, we can say that knowledge is manifested through concepts when the relationships between concepts become transparent.
 We have found the relationships between these six top-level concepts, so we can say that the relationships between these six concepts have become transparent.

-It is noteworthy that we use the two-dimensional theory of form and no form as a basis to study this world.
+It is noteworthy that we use the two-dimensional theory of form and no form as a ground to study this world.
 We isolate the world into two different dimensions, which is a manifestation of the isolation action.
 Whether we view form from the perspective of no form in a limit way, or view no form from the perspective of form in a limit way, we are studying the world through the method of motive force and change.
 The limit method itself embodies the motive force action, because this method approaches the limit through continuous change.
 Through this limit method, we have manifested six top-level no form concepts.
 We use an isolation method (two-dimensional framework) to divide the world, a motive force method (limit thinking) to explore the world, and finally understand the world through manifestation action (presentation of concepts).
-This once again demonstrates an important characteristic of the theory of no form actions: self-reflexivity, meaning it can explain itself using its own framework.
-The theory of no form actions is not only a theory for explaining the world but also a method for understanding the world.
-In the process of applying this method, we are simultaneously practicing the principles of the theory of no form actions.
+This once again demonstrates an important characteristic of the no form action theory: self-reflexivity, meaning it can explain itself using its own framework.
+The no form action theory is not only a theory for explaining the world but also a method for understanding the world.
+In the process of applying this method, we are simultaneously practicing the principles of the no form action theory.

-The basic laws of the theory of no form actions are not only linguistically expressible but also technically operable.
+The basic laws of the no form action theory are not only linguistically expressible but also technically operable.
 Therefore, applying these basic laws can enable the classification and structuring of valuable concepts created throughout human history, establish clear relationships between concepts, and potentially discover or create new concepts that have not yet been discovered or created.
 I hypothesize that this conceptual system is a vast relational system, which may be open (meaning the conceptual system contains countless concepts).
 As such, it would be difficult for humans to complete such an enormous task manually according to these basic laws.
-For these reasons, as the creator of the theory of no form actions, I can only reveal the basic principles of this theory and analyze and demonstrate the fundamental concepts according to it.
+For these reasons, as the creator of the no form action theory, I can only reveal the basic principles of this theory and analyze and demonstrate the fundamental concepts according to it.
 Fortunately, artificial intelligence has made breakthrough progress, and it is entirely possible to use AI to complete such work.
-Furthermore, future AI could fully utilize the basic laws of the theory of no form actions and use such a conceptual system with no form action relationships as a logical basis for AI reasoning.
+Furthermore, future AI could fully utilize the basic laws of the no form action theory and use such a conceptual system with no form action relationships as a logical ground for AI reasoning.
 I believe that such an AI would be a truly super-intelligent and reliable computational system.

 The content of this section only derives these top-level concepts in a reasonable manner and expounds on these concepts and the relationships between them.